 You can sign up for our Second Nature program to offset your conventional electricity usage with locally sourced green power.
 We reduced the cost from $.02/kwh to $.014/kwh.

-- Half of a typical residential bill for 700 kwh would be $5/month (currently $7/month)
+- Half of a typical residential bill for 700 kwh is $5/month (previously $7/month)